tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `Name`
   The name by which this instrument is known.
-Add as DataCite property `Title`.
+Add as DataCite property `Title <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/title/>`_.
 The DataCite schema allows for multiple kinds of titles that are distinguished by the `titleType` subproperty.
 A title without a specified type is assumed to be the main title.

   Many instruments are commonly refered to with acronyms.
-Use "title (acronym)" to include the acronym in the main title.
+Use "title" with TitleType="AlternateTitle" to include the acronym for the instrument.

 `Owner`
   The organization or individual that manages the instrument.
 Add as DataCite property `Contributor` with `contributorType=HostingInstitution`.
-  An identifier can be used to unambiguously identify the owner, typically a `ROR <https://ror.org>`, in the `nameIdentifier` subproperty of `Contributor <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/contributor/>`_.
+  An identifier, typically a `ROR <https://ror.org>`, can be used to unambiguously identify the owner in the `nameIdentifier` subproperty of `Contributor <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/contributor/>`_.

 `Manufacturer`
   The organization or individual that built the instrument.
 Add as DataCite property `Creator`.
-Consider also to add an identifier for the manufacturer in the `nameIdentifier` subproperty of `Creator <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/creator/>`_.
+Consider also to add an identifier, typically a `ROR <https://ror.org>`, for the manufacturer in the `nameIdentifier` subproperty of `Creator <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/creator/>`_.

 `Model`
   The name of the model or type of the instrument.
 As of this